📅 Post Updated: February 14, 2026

 1. Researchers and Graduate Students

 The ability to quickly summarize articles, extract key information, and synthesize data from multiple sources makes research exponentially faster.
 One PhD candidate on Reddit said it summarized their 200-page thesis in minutes and found gaps they’d missed.
+Now available on Android, you can continue research on the go.

 2. Content Creators